-PARTIALLY RETAIN HARDSTAND AREA
+C PARTIALLY RETAIN HARDSTAND AREA

-Resurface the western court of the existing hard stand area (which has an existing hoop) for use as an informal multi-purpose court space and retain as much of this at-grade area as possible.
+Resurface the two western courts of the existing hardstand area (which has an existing hoop) for use as an informal multi-purpose court space and retain as much of this at-grade area as possible.
+This will allow use for community netball groups.
 This flat area can provide a multi-purpose flexible community space, to be programmed based on community aspirations.
 This space should not be developed with any permanent structures or fencing but could, for example, host a food or coffee van during a performance at the amphitheatre.